openshift/windows-machine-config-operator/docs/vsphere-prerequisites.md

 Note: The DNS entry can be a CNAME or an additional A record.

-The above DNS entry ensures that Windows VM can download the ignition file from the internal API server and the `kubelet` on the configured VM can communicate with the internal API server.
+The above DNS entry ensures that `kubelet` on the configured VM can communicate with the internal API server.
 In the case of Linux nodes, CoreDNS is running on every node which helps in resolving the internal API server URL.
 The external API endpoint should have been created as part of the [cluster install](https://docs.openshift.com/container-platform/latest/installing/installing_vsphere/installing-vsphere-installer-provisioned.html).